rmsk2/mobilenotifier/readme.md

 you prefer doing so.
 In this case make sure that `LOCALDIR` is not set.

 Please be aware that the port on which the backend server listens is (at the moment) hardcoded to `5100`.
 In addition the URL scheme used by mobile notifier is (again at the moment) also hardcoded.
-All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to accessed via
+All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to be accessed via
 `/notifier/api/swagger/...`.

 ## Kubernetes deployment